thecheeseman/zombies_v5_r13/README.md

 #### Revision 13.2
 #### 08/05/16 - 20/06/16

+    + Added MySQL support to Weather/Map info
+    + Added new Mapvote System
+    + Added Weather system from the last version of Zombies (zombies_final)
     + Added Endgame music for different outcomes
     + Dropped all the Hunter's speeds by 0.1x (to allow for new Rank perks)
     + Added a 1.5-style jump cooldown for Recon's double-jump